Jaminafa/alx-system-engineering-devops/0x02-shell_redirections/README.md

 Script 16-whatsnext displays lines containint the pattern "root" and 3 lines after them in the file /etc/passwd.
 Script 17-hidethisword displays all the lines in the file /etc/passwd that do not contain the pattern bin.
 Script 18-letteronly displays all lines of the file /etc/ssh/sshd_config starting with a letter.
+Script 19-AZ replaces all characters A and c from input to Z and e respectively.